If you are traveling to Armenia for the first time, then this guide is just for you.

 Armenian cuisine is very tasty and sweet flavored.
 Here you can find something flavored for any taste.

 You know what is the best thing for me in the world?
 A tasty Brduch(an Armenian sandwich) with the local cheese and herbs.
-Due to Armenian good climate and always shining Sun grow the tastiest fruits, vegetables, and herbs.
+Due to Armenian good climate and always shining Sun the tastiest fruits, vegetables, and herbs grow here.
 Don’t forget to try and if you have an opportunity, take them to your relatives, too.

 It can be difficult to find vegetarian options in restaurants as they serve only one or two vegan options.

 In that case, there are many other cuisines found in the capital, like Italian, American, Indian, Chinese, Arabic, Japanese and many more to choose from that might satisfy your needs.